 There’s nothing quite like a cute photo of a puppy or kitten to bring the Internet together.
 Chances are, you or someone in your close circle of friends has created an Instagram account for a pet, following in the footsteps of famed furry friends like Doug the Pug, Grumpy Cat, or Jiff Pom.

 While all pet accounts bring a much-needed joyful reprieve in our chronically online existence, some of these accounts have gone beyond “feel good” and into that “real good” world.

 Whether it’s supporting other animal welfare efforts, giving us a new language to talk about our day (ahem, it’s definitely a Bones Day), or raising funds to fight childhood cancer, many of our favorite animal influencers are using their followings to help others and do more good.

-Meet 12 animal influencers (or animal-loving influencers!) who are bringing us more smiles — and are actively making the world a better place.
+Meet these animal influencers (or animal-loving influencers!) who are bringing us more smiles — and are actively making the world a better place.

 Meet These Inspiring Animal Influencers Giving Back:

 Created by Matt Nelson in 2015 with the goal to make people smile, the account awards ratings to Very Good Boys and Girls that usually exceed 10/10 (with very highly coveted 15/10s reserved for especially outstanding dogs).